mrocklin/cmsc15200/labs/lab1/index.md

 <img src="emptyhelloworld.png" alt="empty eclipse view" width="60%">

-The center panel is an editing window for the file <code>helloworld.c</code>.
-The bottom panel tells us what errors we have.
-Currently it's complaining that there isn't any reference to a <code>main()</code> function.
-Because there is an error a red square has appeared on the <code>lab1</code> project icon, letting us now that this project does not compile.
+The center panel is an editing window for the file `helloworld.c`.
+The bottom panel tells us what errors we have (currently empty).

-Lets make Eclipse happy by building a very simple hello world main program in the source file, <code>helloworld.c</code>
+Lets build a simple hello world C program in Eclipse.
+Write the following code into the code editing panel (center).

-    #include &lt;stdio.h&gt;
+    #include <stdio.h>

     int main()
     {
         printf("Hello Eclipse!\n");
         return 0;
     }

+*Quick Linux Tip*: You can copy and paste in Linux very easily with your mouse.
+To copy just select the text by clicking and dragging.
+To paste middle click where you want it to go.
+You can try this by copying the code above to the center editing panel in Eclipse.

 Once we save this file, Eclipse will do a quick recompile and hopefully the error, "undefined reference to 'main'" will disappear.
 Hopefully no other errors arose.
 If they did, see if you can fix them using Eclipse's help.